About The Museum

 Pan Tadeusz Museum

-Branch of the Ossolinski National Institute
+Division of the National Ossolinski Institute

 Pan Tadeusz Museum is the latest and the most modern part of the Ossolineum, exhibiting collections of the Institute on the rich historical and literary background.
 It was opened to public in May 2016 in one of the most beautiful tenement houses in Wrocław – Under the Golden Sun (Rynek 6).